percyperezdante/percyperezdante.github.io/source/content/Tools/Installation.md

 ```
     $  sudo usermod -aG docker $USER
     $  groups
-    $  newgrp docker    # To login as part of docker group and to avoid restart
+    $  newgrp docker    # To login as part of docker group and to avoid restart.
+Temporal solution.
+    $  docker run hello-world   # For testing
 ```